yegor256/blog/_posts/2024/apr/2024-04-01-ping-me-please.md

   caption: 10th & Wolf (2006) by Bobby Moresco
 ---

-There is a big difference between distributed and colocated teams: the communication in distributed teams is asynchronous, which essentially means that when you ask something, a response doesn't arrive immediately.
+There is a big difference between distributed and collocated teams: the communication in distributed teams is asynchronous, which essentially means that when you ask something, a response doesn't arrive immediately.
 Moreover, it may never arrive.
 This can be very